microsoft/aed-content-nasa-su20/IntroToPython/1-Intro-InstallationModule/6-InstallVSCodeOnline.md

 - Explorer: Shows what file(s) you have open and shows the contents of the folder you are in, if you are in one.
 - Search: Allows you to look for a certain word or collection of words in your file.
+- Source Control: Assists you store/share code with others
 - Run: This button will run the code you have written.
-- Extensions: This is where you can see all of the additions people from across the globe have added.
-There are different color themes, programming languages, and much more you can install and customize VS Code to however you please.
+- Extensions: This is where you can see all of the additions that people from across the globe have added.
+There are different color themes, programming languages, and much more.
+You can install and customize VS Code to however you please.
+- Remote Explorer: Beyond scope of lesson.
+- Github: Type of source control.
+Links Visual Studio Code with Github.
+- Live Share: Have others view your screen while you work.

 **From Sarah:** Same as the comment in installing VSCode.